OpenShiftDemos/sonarqube-openshift-docker/README.md

     oc expose service sonarqube

-This will result in your OpenShift environment deploying the included PostgreSQL database with ephemeral storage and then deploying the Sonarqube image directly from DockerHub.
+This will result in your OpenShift environment deploying the included PostgreSQL database with ephemeral storage and then deploying the SonarQube image directly from DockerHub.

 ## ToDos